 Can you say Muttaburrasaurus?
 What about Phytosaur?

 The giant mega fauna sculptures represent local dinosaur species that once lived in Western Australia.
-The species include Diprotodan which resemble geese, Bullockornis which look similar to wombats, Muttaburrasauraus which look like little dragons and the Phytosaur which looks just like a crocodile.
+The species include Bullockornis which resemble geese, Diprotodon which look similar to wombats, Muttaburrasauraus which look like little dragons and the Phytosaur which looks just like a crocodile.

 You can touch them, climb on them or just say ‘hi’!